 If you’re making a direct claim, you could also be awarded special expenses.
 This can cover any loss of earnings or financial impact that the incident has had on you.
 You should keep hold of any evidence to demonstrate these losses and expenses.

-If you choose to claim compensation with our help, we can connect you with a solicitor who could work for you on a No Win No Fee basis.
+If you choose to claim compensation with our help, we can connect you with a sexual abuse solicitor who could work for you on a No Win No Fee basis.
 This kind of agreement means that in the event of an unsuccessful outcome, there is nothing to pay your solicitor.
 You also won’t be asked to pay them anything in the event that you aren’t awarded compensation.

-If you are awarded compensation, a legally-capped success fee will be taken from your compensation award.
+If you are awarded compensation, a legally capped success fee will be taken from your compensation award.
 This is subject to a legal cap, preventing you from being overcharged.

 Whether it’s a direct claim or one through the CICA, the skill, insights and expertise of a No Win No Fee lawyer could help.
 They can accurately evaluate your historical abuse compensation request and guide your claim appropriately.